ahal/hunting-the-shmoo/content/blog/38-python-3-at-mozilla.md

 might show up in both manifests.
 But there's something else to consider here.
 We have a similar but tangential problem that we need to solve in mozilla-central: dependency locking.

-Depdendency locking is making sure that all consumers of a tool use the exact same versions as everyone else.
+Dependency locking is making sure that all consumers of a tool use the exact same versions as everyone else.
 This keeps things reproducible and explicit, prevents mitm attacks by verifying hashes and is widely considered best practice in any package ecosystem.
 The reason it's worth considering is that the tools that handle dependency locking, also tend to handle virtualenv